Eschatologue/CM_wiki/docs/equipment/weapon/index.md

     You can use a weapon that has the **:wp-prop-ammunition: Ammunition** property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).

     At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
-Firearms and weapon with **[:wp-prop-explosive: Explosive](#explosive)**{ .nowrap } property can't benefit from this.
+Firearms can't benefit from this.

 :wp-prop-automatic:{ .x3l }